minprog/prog-project/info/10 Syllabus.md

 *Implementation* --- To what extent is your project consistent with the general project requirements and is it free of bugs?
 The implementation will be graded on functional requirements and on buggyness by rigorous stress testing.

 *Code* --- To what extent is your code well-designed and readable?
-The code quality will be graded using a code quality rubric that you will also use yourself during the weekly code reviews.
+The code quality will be graded using a code quality rubric that will also be used during the daily Hour of Code.

 On each of these criteria, you will receive a grade 1--5: